What is an Irish salad you may ask?

 Choose a fairly large plate for your salad.
 It's nice to be able to place each ingredient so it can be seen and not covered by other ingredients.
 This salad is ususally served on indivdual plates rather than on one large platter for sharing.

 The lettuce used in Ireland for this salad is a soft leaf butter lettuce also known as Bibb or Boston lettuce.
 Here in the United States it is often sold under the label live lettuce and it comes with its root intact for longer lasting lettuce.

 The soft, tender leaves make a perfect bed for the other ingredients in an Irish salad.

 Use about two to three full leaves per plate.
 Wash and dry the leaves first, then lay them straight down on the plate.
 No chopping or shredding required.

 One hard boiled egg is usually served per person, quartered and not sliced or mashed.

-It’s very important there’s no black ring around the yolk of your hard boiled eggs - they look so much more appealing when boiled to perfection.
+It's very important there's no black ring around the yolk of your hard boiled eggs - they look so much more appealing when boiled to perfection.

 Lay the egg quarters on the plate beside the lettuce leaves.